Because we love Dominican Republic

 Tourist from the Europe Union, United Kingdom, USA or Canada can get into the country just presenting a tourist card.

 Tourist visa may be issued for many entries and it can be extended for 60 days.
 For more information on visas, please check with the Dominican Embassy or Consulate of your country.

 Tourists coming from Argentina, Chile, South Korea, Ecuador, Israel, Japan, Peru and Uruguay don't have to purchase a tourist card.

 It can be acquired in specific sell points at the country's land, air and sea ports, dominican embassies and through travel agencies.

-There are restriction for bringing to the country more than US$ 10,000 in cash, any amount over this must be declared in the Custom form.
+There are Restriction for bringing to the country more than US$ 10,000 in cash, any amount over this must be declared in the Customs form.